 You may want to change some of the setting for the dashcam, for instance to save clips on honking the horn visit Navigate to Controls > Safety and Security > Save Clips on Honk > ON.
 We suggest you read the manual for other settings.

-If you are using a larger device and wish to split the storage to include an area for music and an area for sentry mode then we suggest creating two partitions on the device.
+If you are using a larger device and wish to split the storage to include an area for music and an area for sentry mode then we suggest creating two (or three if you also want to save lightshows) partitions on the device.

-Using AOMEI Partition Assistance this is relatively easy.
-We have assumed a degree of knowledge with these steps as each device and individuals requirements may vary, but this should give a suitable guide and key pointers to achieve two storage areas on the same storage device.
+Using the same Windows software, this is also relatively easy.
+We have assumed a degree of knowledge with these steps as each device and individuals requirements may vary, but this should give a suitable guide and key pointers to achieve multiple storage areas on the same storage device.

 We have found that SD memory cards do not support split formats easily.
 When creating the partitions we have found creating the higher partition first (ie the area to the right on the selection area) and then create the second partition using the remainder on the left seems to work better.

 Setting up custom boombox files is very easy.
 Either create a music partition on the same device as your sentry mode and dashcam storage as suggested above, or format a USB drive just for music and add a directory/folder called Boombox.
 Then simply add up to 5x mp3 files to that folder, and remove any spaces in the file names.
 These will then appear at the end of the list of available boombox sounds.